 Known locally as La Meseta Central or El Valle Central, the long, thin, doglegging Central Valley is Costa Rica’s most densely populated region.
-In addition to San José, it is home to both Alajuela and Heredia, numerous smaller cities, suburbs and towns, and the country’s principal international airport.
-Most visitors start and end their Costa Rican vacations in the Central Valley.
+In addition to San José, it is home to Alajuela and Heredia; numerous smaller cities, suburbs, and towns; and the country’s principal international airport.
+Most visitors start and end their vacations here.

 * Dining at a Mirador: Grab a window seat at a mirador, and enjoy your meal with the lights of San José at your feet.
-You’ll find miradores set up on most of the foothills surrounding the Central Valley.
+You’ll find these restaurants with a view set up on most of the foothills surrounding the Central Valley.

 * Visiting a Volcano: Several of Costa Rica’s most impressive and accessible volcanoes are found in the mountains that define the Central Valley.
 These include Poás, Irazú, and Turrialba, all active volcanoes with their own namesake national parks.

-* Touring the Orosi Valley: Arguably one of the most picturesque drives in Costa Rica, a trip around the Orosi Valley offers up stunning vistas, ancient ruins, charming small towns and several top-notch attractions.
+* Touring the Orosi Valley: Among the most picturesque drives in Costa Rica, a trip around the Orosi Valley offers stunning vistas, ancient ruins, charming small towns, and top-notch attractions.

-* Getting Wet & Wild in Turrialba: This small, rural city is Costa Rica’s main base for white-water rafting and kayak guides.
-From here, trips leave on both the Pacuare and Reventazón rivers.
-You’ll also find a thrilling canyoning operation, and plenty of opportunities for other adventure activities.
+* Getting Wet & Wild in Turrialba: This small, rural city is Costa Rica’s main base for whitewater rafting and kayaking, especially on the nearby Pacuare River.
+You’ll also find a thrilling canyoning operation and plenty of opportunities for other adventure activities.